chromium/chromium/docs/testing/web_tests.md

 | `--fully-parallel`          | Run tests in parallel using as many child processes as the system has cores. |
 | `--driver-logging`          | Print C++ logs (LOG(WARNING), etc).  |

+### Collecting Tests

+The test runner collects legacy tests by walking through the folders under web_tests and WPT tests from WPT Manifest.
+This takes around 40 seconds on a machine with SSD.
+The file AllTestsByDirectories.json now collects all the test cases before hand.
+When `--use-checkedin-list` is set, the test runner loads tests from this file.
+The flag defaults to False, but is set to True for all swarming bots.
+When the flag is set, it takes less than 2 seconds to load test cases.
+When uploading or committing a CL, a presubmit check is run to ensure the json file is always up-to-date.
+And if it is not, the developer will be prompted to update it by running `collect_web_tests.py`.

 ## Success and Failure

 A test succeeds when its output matches the pre-defined expected results.
 If any